astamos/tsbook/src/ch6-harassment/ch6-harassment.md

 ![][image8]

-Figure 8: Facebook Messenger reporting flow.
+*Figure 7: Facebook Messenger reporting flow.*

 In general, companies that have dealt with significant abuse issues tend to have well-developed reporting flows for harassment, while companies that have not tend to have poorly thought out or underdeveloped flows.
 Here, for example, is the reporting flow for Reddit, which has significant experience with bad behavior.

 ![][image9]

-Figure 9: Reddit reporting flow.
+*Figure 8: Reddit reporting flow.*

 In addition to the amount of information it captures, reporting flows also vary in terms of their ease of navigation.
 Difficult to follow reporting flows essentially tell the user that the company has no concern for online harassment.
 Consider the reporting flow for Telegram: while it is technically possible to block people on the service, the reality is that most people will not be able to locate this capability, and thus will be unable to use it.

 ***![][image10]***

-Figure 10: Telegram reporting flow.***Telegram***
+*Figure 9: Telegram reporting flow.*

 Without claiming to provide a comprehensive blueprint – every reporting flow should be tailored to the specific needs of the company and user base – here are some general characteristics of a good reporting flow.